360 pages | 6 x 9 | 8 illus.

 Ebook editions are available from selected online vendors

 View table of contents and excerpt

-Reading texts such as the South English Legendary, The Life of St. Etheldrede, poems about Saints Wenefrid and St. Ursula and the Eleven Thousand Virgins, and the Golden Legend, Sanok focuses especially on the significance of their varied and often experimental forms.
-Literary forms are, according to Sanok, phenomena of scale, among other things.
-She shows how Middle English Lives of native saints revealed, through varied literary forms, modes of affiliation and difference that in turn reflected a diversity in the extent and structure of medieval communities.
+Reading texts such as the South English Legendary, The Life of St. Etheldrede, the Golden Legend, and poems about Saints Wenefrid and Ursula, Sanok focuses especially on the significance of their varied and often experimental forms.
+She shows how Middle English Lives of native saints revealed, through their literary forms, modes of affinity and difference that, in turn, reflected a diversity in the extent and structure of medieval communities.
 Taking up key questions about jurisdiction, temporality, and embodiment, New Legends of England presents some of the ways in which the Lives of England's saints theorized community and explored its constitutive paradox: the irresolvable tension between singular and collective forms of identity.